Code versus Ciphers

 Stream Ciphers

-- Uses a key stream generator to create a pseudo-random sequence of bits (the key stream).
+- Uses a key stream generator to create random-looking bits

-- The key stream is then XORed with the plaintext to produce ciphertext.
+- The key stream is XORed with the plaintext to get the ciphertext

-- Uses same key for encryption and decryption.
+- Same key is used for both encryption and decryption

-- Vulnerable to certain types of attacks if key stream is reused or not sufficiently random.
+- Becomes weak if the same key stream is reused or not random enough

 Examples: